External Fellowships

 Natural Sciences and Engineering

-First-year students with an external fellowship that provides less than the full stipend amount over the 10-month academic year will hold the full external fellowship funding, with the external stipend amount supplemented by the Graduate School up to the standard First Year Fellowship stipend rate plus $4,000.
-(If the stipend provided by the external fellowship is less than $4,000, the supplement would be equal to the external stipend.)
-For those first-year students who receive a University fellowship at admission that provides a stipend greater than the standard First Year Fellowship stipend (such as the Wu, Upton, or Centennial), the external fellowship stipend amount will be supplemented up to the standard First-Year Fellowship stipend rate plus $4,000 or the stipend rate offered at admission, whichever is greater.
+• For those first-year students who receive a University fellowship at admission that provides a stipend greater than the standard First Year Fellowship stipend (such as the Wu, Upton, or Centennial), the external fellowship stipend amount will be supplemented up to the standard First Year Fellowship stipend rate plus $4,000 or the stipend rate offered at admission, whichever is greater.

-*Multiple fellowships cannot be held concurrently.
-Students in the natural sciences and engineering divisions who receive an external fellowship that provides a stipend over the 10-month academic year that is equal to or greater than the Assistantship in Research rate and are also the beneficiaries of Centennial, Wu, or Upton Fellowships do not receive all of the incentives associated with both awards.
+Students in the natural sciences and engineering divisions who receive external fellowship that provides a stipend over the 10-month academic year that is equal to or greater than 75% of the Assistantship in Research rate and are also the beneficiaries of Centennial, Wu, or Upton Fellowships do not receive all of the incentives associated with both awards.
 In these cases, students receive as a benefit the monetary value of the premium associated with the named Centennial, Wu, or Upton Fellowship.
 This premium is the amount by which the named stipend amount exceeds the base stipend amount.
 First year Wu and Upton recipients will continue to receive the $3,000 up-front award in their first year of study, as outlined in their offer of admission.

 External Fellowships Combined with Assistantships in Instruction

-Students who are funded fully by an external fellowship may undertake assignments for assistantships in instruction up to a total of six hours over the course of the academic year, with a maximum appointment of a three-hour AI in any given term (a three-hour AI is equivalent to a ½ AI appointment for one term).
-Certain outside fellowships may have specific limitations on teaching or other remuneration.
-It is the student’s responsibility to know and abide by the policy conditions of an outside funding source.
+Students whose external fellowship provides a stipend of 75% or more of the standard university rate are limited to a maximum of a three-hour AI, equivalent to a half-time appointment, in a given term.
+As some outside fellowships have specific limitations on teaching or other remuneration, it is the student’s responsibility to know and abide by the policy conditions of an outside funding source.

-Students who are fully funded by an external fellowship and who hold an AI appointment receive the full value of the AI stipend on top of the funding received from the outside entity, with no adjustments.
-However, the tuition support allocated to the AI appointment may be adjusted to reflect the value of a tuition contribution from the external award.
+Students with an external fellowship who hold an AI appointment receive the full value of the AI salary on top of the funding received from the outside entity, with no adjustments.
+However, tuition support from the AI will be coordinated with any tuition contribution from the external award.

 External Fellowship Requirements of Graduate Students